StevenMcGown/smcgown/content/blog/kubernetes/6-18-developing-network-policies.md

 summary: Detailed exploration of developing and implementing Kubernetes network policies
 type: "blog"
 ---
-Here we have the same web API and database pods from the previous lecture.
+Here we have the same web API and database pods from the previous post.

 ![Network Policies](/images/kubernetes/diagrams/6-17-4-network-policies.png)